AcalaNetwork/data-warn-bot/README.md

 ## Get Start

-create file `/utils/config.ts` with interface IConfig
+create file `nodemon.json` with env for develop.